David Cullen (basketball): Basketball career

 Dave started playing basketball in the senior leagues for Team Smithwicks at 16 years old, but had to pretend he was 18 to be available for selection.
 He them moved to Star of the Sea at age 20 who compete in the Irish Super League, the top level of basketball in Ireland which involves professional players brought in from America.

 At age 25, David moved to the newly founded Queens Basketball Club.
 He also enrolled as a mature student at Queen's, which enabled him to play for the varsities team.
 This led to David twice representing the Northern Ireland Universities basketball team at the BUCS games.
 It was through the varsity team that David met Sean Tuohey and became involved with Peace Players International (formally Playing For Peace).

-David is currently the general manager/Coach of Belfast Tropics.
-Dave and his wife Kerry live in South Belfast with their four children.
+Dave currently works as an advisor to various basketball/boxing clubs/organizations in Ireland and the USA.

 Cullen has signed for new team Belfast Cranes for the 2014–15 season.

+In June 2026 Dave married Georgie whom he lives with in Carryduff.
+Dave has four grown up children.